-The Board of Directors held four meetings during fiscal 2022.
-Each incumbent director attended, or participated by means of remote communication in, 75% or more of the aggregate number of meetings of the Board and committees of the Board on which the director served during fiscal 2022.
-Absent extenuating circumstances, each director is required to attend the Company's annual meeting of stockholders.
-All 11 of the Company's directors participated in the Company's 2022 Annual Meeting of Stockholders, which was held virtually via live audio webcast.
+The Board of Directors held four meetings during fiscal 2023.
+Each incumbent director attended, or participated by means of remote communication in, 75% or more of the aggregate number of meetings of the Board and committees of the Board on which the director served during fiscal 2023.
+Absent extenuating circumstances, each director is required to attend, or participate by means of remote communication in, the Company's annual meeting of stockholders.
+All 11 of the Company's directors participated in the Company's 2023 Annual Meeting of Stockholders, which was held virtually via live audio webcast.